 Most people expect heartbreak to feel a certain way.
 Sad, maybe.
 Difficult for a while.
 Then gradually, with time, less so.

-What they don't tell you is that when a relationship has been psychologically destabilising — even when it wasn't physically dangerous, even when it didn't look obviously abusive from the outside, even when it was confusing and inconsistent more than it was explosive — the aftermath can feel completely different from anything you've experienced before.
+What they don't tell you is that when a relationship has been psychologically destabilising - even when it wasn't physically dangerous, didn't look obviously abusive from the outside, or was confusing and inconsistent more than it was explosive - the aftermath can feel completely different from anything you've experienced before.

 The thoughts don't just come and go.
 They loop.
 The same conversations, the same moments, the same unanswered questions, cycling back around again and again in a way that can feel like your brain has broken.
 You can understand what happened intellectually and still feel totally consumed by it emotionally, sometimes within minutes of each other.